pomegranate-rabbit/onboarding/README.md

 Verify that SpecStory is logging correctly by running a short AI interaction and then checking the .specstory/history/ folder for a newly created Markdown file.
 Open the file to confirm that it contains the recent requests and responses from your interaction.

-> Reminder to update your [completion status](https://forms.gle/SLXdJk3SbjHCYnpd9) once you have completed this step.
+> Reminder to update your [status](https://forms.gle/SLXdJk3SbjHCYnpd9) once you have completed this step.

 ## 5) Practice Tasks